commonhaus/foundation/agreements/project-contribution/asset-transfer-agreement.md

 **Assets**: The intangible assets specified in this agreement that are needed by Project to operate under the auspices of Sponsor without any disruption, alteration, or modification of the operations, processes, or activities.
 The attached [schedules of assets](#schedules) identify the assets being transferred under this agreement; however, the schedules are not binding and the parties retain the right to amend the schedules as necessary.

-**Contributor License Agreements**: The written agreements pursuant to which the Assignor has received licenses from others that allow for the reproduction, modification or distribution of third party contributions made to the Software.
+**Contributor License Agreements**: Written agreements under which the Assignor has received licenses or assignments from contributors that allow for reproduction, modification, distribution, or ownership of third-party contributions to the Software.

 **Copyrights**: The copyrights owned by Assignor for the Software, including registrations, applications, renewals, and all related past and future infringement claims.